 Reloading is performed automatically.
 However, different weapons have different reload times.
 The reload process is indicated by the small blue Reload Bar, located in the lower center area of your on-screen HUD.

 The current ammunition level is also displayed next to the Reload Bar.
 Different weapons consume different amounts of ammunition, so keep an eye on your ammunition levels.

 Weapon attachments include scopes, laser sights and amplifiers that can attach to both guns and melee weapons.
 They serve to improve the performance of weapons.
-Weapon accessories can be manufactured, looted, or obtained from other colonists, either in direct trade or through the Auction or Shops.
+Weapon attachments can be manufactured, looted, or obtained from other colonists, either in direct trade or through the Auction or Shops.

-In your Inventory, drag and hover a weapon accessory over the icon of the weapon you want to enhance.
+In your Inventory, drag a weapon attachment over the icon of the weapon you want to enhance.
 If the corners of the weapon icon turn green, it's a valid attachment.
 Release the mouse button.
 The weapon part is now attached to your weapon.

-To separate an attachment, access the weapon's context menu and left-click 'Detach Attachments'.
-The attachment will be separated from the weapon.
+To separate an attachment, right-click on the weapon and left-click 'Detach Attachments' in the context menu .
+The attachment will then be separated from the weapon.

 If you attack a creature, it is very likely that it will fight back.
 If a creature hits you, you will take damage and lose health.
 Armor pieces absorb some or all of the incoming damage when hit on the protected body part.